namsral/Coder-Icons/README.markdown

 	TextMate.app/Contents/Resources/File\ Icons/

-Make sure you first make a backup of TextMate before you overwrite replace the stock icons.
+Make sure you first make a backup of TextMate before you replace the stock icons.
 I Haven't tried this with version 2.x.

 This is what it should look like: